Country information for Sweden - Financing of inclusive education systems

 Childcare is financed by locally collected tax revenues, state grants and parental fees.
 There are no separate funds for special education.
 Municipalities decide upon allocations in the same way for all childcare, and parental fees vary.

 Pre-primary school fees are linked to family income and the number of hours the child attends.
 Since 2001, municipalities can adopt the system of maximum fee.
 This means that there is a ceiling for pre-primary fees set at about 1–3% of the family’s income, depending on how many children the family has.

-Since January 2003, all children of four and five years of age are offered at least 525 hours of free schooling per year.
+Since January 2003, all children aged four and five years are offered at least 525 hours of free schooling per year.
 The provision is mandatory for the municipalities, but children participate on a voluntary basis.

 Municipalities are responsible for educational provision and the education system is financed with locally collected tax revenues.
 There are no separate state funds for special education.

-Each school is provided with a sum of money based on the number of pupils in the school.
-The school is responsible for allocating those means in a way that meets all individual needs.
+Each school is provided with a sum of money based on the number of learners in the school.
+The school is responsible for allocating those funds in a way that meets each individual learner’s needs.
 Schools can apply to the municipality for additional funding if an individual learner’s needs go beyond what is provided for through special educational measures and an action plan, according to the Education Act.

-Pupils and their parents are not usually charged for teaching materials, school meals, health services and transport.
+Learners and their parents are not charged for teaching materials, school meals, health services or transport.